maciejbaba/maciejbaba/README.md

 ### 👋 Hi, I’m Maciek ( pronounce  Ma-ts-e-ek ) I adore programming and I can't imagine a day without writing at least one line of code, viewing programming-related content, reading about new stuff or typing some sort of command.
-I also read about old stuff and how the whole IT world works ( it's so interesting, under all of it almost always is math which I like ) i.e. video transfer ( DST/DCT algorithm )
+I also read about old stuff and how the whole IT world works ( it's so interesting, under all of it almost always is math which I like ) i.e. video transfer ( DCT algorithm )

 ## Main focus on Full Stack Development